phoenix-rtos/phoenix-rtos-doc/devices/hwaccess.md

 ### ISA without MMU

-On architectures without `MMU` access to the hardware registers does not require prior memory mapping.
+On architectures without `MMU`, access to the hardware registers does not require prior memory mapping.
 Registers can be accessed by directly setting a volatile pointer to the desired physical base address.

 ## See also